open-craft/openedx-completion-aggregator/README.rst

 A "completable" block is one that can directly be completed, either by viewing it on the screen, by submitting a response, or by some custom defined means.
-When completed by, a BlockCompletion is created for that user with a value of 1.0 (any value between 0.0 and 1.0 is allowed).
+When completed, a BlockCompletion is created for that user with a value of 1.0 (any value between 0.0 and 1.0 is allowed).
 Completable blocks always have a maximum possible value of 1.0.